AllanKipchumba/Rylan_Laundry_Services_user_interface/README.md

-# Rylan Laundry Services Data Management System User Interface
+# Rylan Laundry Services Data Management System API

-This repository contains the code base for the Rylan Laundry Services Data Management System User Interface.
-The UI provides a dashboard, sales, expenditure, credits, report, and transaction input form components that facilitate the capturing and displaying of transaction data.
+This repository contains the code base for the Rylan Laundry Services Data Management System API.
+The API serves as a data management system for a laundry business called Rylan, which takes in sales, expenditure, and credits records on a monthly basis.
+These records are then analyzed to provide important data for the business owners.
+Additionally, the API includes authentication to ensure secure access.

 ## Features

-- Dashboard component for a quick overview of transaction data
-- Sales, expenditure, and credits components for inputting and displaying transaction data
+- Add, retrieve, update, and delete sales, expenditure, and credits records
+- Authentication system to ensure secure access to the API
-- Report component for generating reports based on the transaction data
+- Generate reports based on the records inputted

-- Transaction input form component for easy data inputting
+## Installation

+To install the API, follow these steps:

+1. Clone this repository
+2. Install the required dependencies using `npm install`
+3. Start the server using `npm run dev`

 ## Release Notes

 Release: 1.0.0
-Description: This is the initial MVP release of the Rylan Laundry Services Data Management System User Interface.
-The UI is the beta version and contains known bugs that will be fixed in due course.
+Description: This is the initial release (MVP) of the Rylan Laundry Services Data Management System API.
+This release is to receive updates in due course.

-## Installation
-To install the UI, follow these steps:

-1. Clone this repository
-2. Install the required dependencies using npm install
-3. Start the UI using npm start

-## Known Issues
-Bugs present in the beta release will be fixed in future updates.

-We welcome your feedback to help us improve this user interface.
+We welcome your feedback to help us improve this API.